LeNitrous/sekai/README.md

 </p>

 ## Introduction
 Sekai is a fully abstracted game engine written under the .NET Runtime in C# inspired by other frameworks such as [LÖVE2D](https://github.com/love/love2d) and [osu! framework](https://github.com/ppy/osu-framework).
 Its core components such as rendering, audio, windowing, input, and even storage can easily be replaced to suit their requirements.
-The repository contains implementations that make use of SDL, OpenGL, and OpenAL as a starting point.
+The repository contains implementations that make use of GLFWw, OpenGL, and OpenAL as a starting point.

 ## Getting Started